 I know you’re busy.
 We all are… The question though, is WHY.
 How did we evolve into such busy creatures?
 Are we so busy because we really have so much to do?
 Or are we busy because it makes us feel important?
 Or because we’re avoiding something?

 Americans are especially obsessed with this idea of being busy, and we wear this busyness as a badge of honor.
-We’re proud of it—we work hard in pursuit of success, wealth and happiness, but if we’re not enjoying the process, what’s the point?
+We’re proud of it — we work hard in pursuit of success, wealth, and happiness, but if we’re not enjoying the process, what’s the point?

 The busy syndrome is often accompanied by feeling frenzied and overwhelmed.
 It’s stressful to transition from one thing to the next in a hurry, always running behind schedule.
 It’s nerve-wracking when traffic or lines have you furrowing your brows and calculating “wasted time,” and it’s sad to notice how quickly time flies when you’re head-high with tasks and to-dos.
 When life gets overwhelming, we use the phrase “too busy,” to one-up someone else’s “busy.”
-As if being just busy doesn’t quite explain your level of demand.
+As if being just busy doesn’t quite explain your level of demand and importance.

 If you’re interested in revisiting where you stand on the busyness scale, it’s important to understand how you got there in the first place.
 In other words, why are you so busy?
 The busy syndrome is reversible if you understand where it’s coming from and you’re willing to make some changes in your life.